jeremysinger/h2lanl/intro.md

 people to learn programming more effectively.
 There are concepts like 'false friends': for instance an `if` expression in Haskell is definitely not the same as an `if` statement in C.
 On the other hand, a Haskell `if` is very much like a C ternary expression.
-It looks different, but behaves the same --- a 'carry-over concept'.
+It looks different, but behaves the same --- an 'abstract true carry-over concept'.
 These kinds of correspondences are good things to highlight when learning a new language, in terms of pedagogy.

 Other principles might be helpful too.
 Some people like to learn from _history_.
-"Those who cannot remember the past are condemned to repeat it."
-(Santayana quote).
+As Santayana famously said, "Those who cannot remember the past are condemned to repeat it."
 Some chapters in this book are explicitly marked as history chapters.
 In these parts of the text, we look at the "wisdom of the ancients" - learning from past programming languages.
-Some conservative estimates on the number of programming languages are 2500.
+One conservative estimate on the number of programming languages is 2500.
 We are only going to dip into some of them, to try and help us learn from history.